Machine Learning for K-adaptability in Two-stage Robust Optimization: Experiments

-A trained random forest model allows us to compute feature importance scores, given in Figure \ref{fig:feat_imp} for $K^{train} \in \{2, 3, 4, 5, 6\}$.
-We observe that relatively highest importance corresponds to the 'Objective' feature (a state feature), with the importances of the other features (both state and scenario ones), being of similar magnitude -- because of that, we cannot draw many conclusions about the relative importances of the remaining features.
+A trained random forest model allows us to compute feature importance scores.
+For both problems tested on, these scores are given in Table \ref{tab:feat_imp} for $K^{train} \in \{2, 3, 4, 5, 6\}$.
+We observe that the relatively highest importance corresponds to the 'Objective' feature (a state feature), with the importance of the other features (both state and scenario ones), being of similar magnitude.
+Because of that, we cannot draw significant conclusions about the relative importance of the remaining features.